 Traditional antenatal classes can be overwhelming – so much to remember!
 Our videos are thorough, yet easy to follow, with no time limits or restrictions so you can replay them as many times as you need.
-This also makes them a wonderful supporting resource to hospital birthing and breastfeeding classes - and the key to a positive birth and breastfeeding success - is being well informed.
+This makes them a wonderful supporting resource to hospital birthing and breastfeeding classes.
+Parents love that they can refer to our videos over and over again.

-The other reason why mamas and papas-to-be choose Nourish's online antenatal classes is because our videos and podcasts are compatible with your smartphone, tablet and TV.
+The other reason why parents choose Nourish Baby's online antenatal classes is because our videos and podcasts are compatible with your smartphone, tablet and TV.
 No other online antenatal class provider currently offers such an adaptable learning format.